pineapplemachine/mach.d/mach/meta/readme.md

 ## mach.meta.aliases

-Provides functions that can be used to generate an alias referring to some value or sequence of values.
+Provides templates that can be used to generate an alias referring to some value or sequence of values.

 There is Alias for generating an alias to a single specific value, even values that cannot be aliased using `alias x = y;` syntax.